uber/kraken/README.md

 Kraken is highly scalable P2P blob distribution system for large docker images and content addressable blobs.

 Some highlights of Kraken:
 - Highly scalable.
-It's capable of distributing docker images at throughput of 1TB/sec, and image size doesn't impact download speed.
-It can support clusters of 8k hosts and above.
+It's capable of distributing docker images at > 50% of max download speed limit (configurable) on every host; Cluster size and image size do not have notable impact on download speed.
+  - Supports at least 8k hosts per cluster.
+  - Supports blobs/layers of up to 20G.
 - Highly available.
 Kraken cluster would remain operational even if mutiple origin hosts were lost at the same time.
 - Secure.
 Supports bi-directional TLS between all components for image tags, and bi-directional TLS between image builder and Kraken for all data.
 - Pluggable storage options.
 It supports using S3/HDFS as storage backend, and it's easy to add more storage drivers.
 It can be setup as write-back cache with configurable TTL, so it can survive S3 outages without impacting functionality.